 The sick-leave benefit is provided to administration, classified (staff), unclassified (faculty) and eligible grant employees who are unable to perform their job due to illness or injury.
 Sick leave is also used for medical and dental appointments during working hours.

 Full-time employees earn 9.38 hours of leave a month.
 Employees working less than full-time earn sick leave on a pro-rated basis.
 Ten hours a month is the maximum monthly accrual and may be taken in the month following the first month of earned leave.
 The total accrual of sick leave that may be carried from one calendar year to the next is 1,350 hours.
-The number of Sick Family Leave hours used, 75 hours max. a calendar year, is deducted from the sick leave balance.
+The number of Sick Family Leave days used (10 days max. a calendar year) is deducted from the sick leave balance.
 Employees are not paid for their sick leave balances upon retiring or leaving employment.